 Shippers could send vast amounts of timber, granite and farm products to market along the Middlesex Canal.
 But a railroad could haul 300 tons, 10 times as much as a barge.
 So by 1838, the 35-year-old Middlesex Canal started losing out to railroads.
 In 1853, the canal would give up the ghost.

 Building the Middlesex Canal

 On June 22, 1793, Gov. John Hancock signed the charter of the Middlesex Canal Corporation.
-He was also an investor in the venture, along with prominent political leaders John Adams, John Quincy Adams, Christopher Gore and James Sullivan, the corporation’s president.
+He also an invested in the venture, along with prominent political leaders John Adams, John Quincy Adams, Christopher Gore and James Sullivan, the corporation’s president.

 From the river, the canal descended six miles northwest to East Chelmsford – now west Lowell.
-It snaked 22 miles to the southeast through an aqueduct over the Shawsheen River in Wilmington, past Horn Pond in Woburn, by Mystic Lake in Winchester, through Medford and ending at the Charles River in Charlestown.
+It then snaked 22 miles to the southeast through an aqueduct over the Shawsheen River in Wilmington.
+The big ditch ran past Horn Pond in Woburn, by Mystic Lake in Winchester, through Medford and ending at the Charles River in Charlestown.

-It was a wonder.
+People viewed it as a wonder.
 U.S. Treasury Secretary Albert Gallatin called the Middlesex Canal ‘the greatest work of its kind that has been completed in the United States.’
 Official delegations from other states came to visit the canal to see not only how it was done, but that it could be done.

 An Economic Engine